GICodeWarrior/fir/README.md

 To build the google spreadsheet sidebar, run `./sundial/gs-build.sh` and find the files to be added to Google Apps Script in `./sundial/gs-build`.

+## Training

+### Standalone

+The standalone method will require you to manually install all the necessary dependencies, such as Node, NPM, TensorFlow, etc.
+To begin training, simply run `build.sh <FModel-Data-Directory>`.

+### Docker

+Training can also be performed using a Docker container instead. [https://docs.docker.com/desktop/features/wsl/] Make sure you are running Docker Desktop when training.

+#### CPU-Only Training

+To train using only your CPU, first run the following command `docker build -f Dockerfile.cpu --tag 'fir_trainer' .`.
+Once the image is built, run `docker run -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`.

+#### GPU-Enabled Training

+Install and configure the NVIDIA drivers and Container NVIDIA Toolkit. [https://docs.nvidia.com/ai-enterprise/deployment/vmware/latest/docker.html]
+To train using your GPU, first run the following command `docker build -f Dockerfile.gpu --tag 'fir_trainer' .`.
+Once the image is built, run `docker run --runtime=nvidia -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`.

 ## License

 All original source code and contributions available under MIT License.